Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Method

-We develop a pyramid training paradigm for image-text compositors, which is inspired by the finding \cite{lin2017feature,miech2021thinking} that the image features of high-resolution are semantically weak, while the image features of low-resolution are semantically strong.
-Through exploring the different spatial information of the reference image, the two image-text compositors $F^m_{IT}$ and $F^h_{IT}$ independently learn unique knowledge by leveraging the batch-based classification loss, as given by:
+\textbf{Pyramid Training for Image-Text Compositor.} We develop a pyramid training paradigm for image-text compositors, which is inspired by the finding\!~\citep{lin2017feature,miech2021thinking} that the image features of high-resolution are semantically weak, while the image features of low-resolution are semantically strong.
+Through exploring the different spatial information of the reference image, the two image-text compositors $F^m_{IT}$ and $F^h_{IT}$ independently learn knowledge by leveraging the batch-based classification loss $\mathcal{L}^m_{IT}$ and $\mathcal{L}^h_{IT}$.
+The independent batch-based classification loss makes each image-text compositor learn from the interactions between relative caption and different spatial information of the reference image, which enables these compositors to hold distinct knowledge from each other.